“Mr. Farnsworth has written an original and absorbing guide to English style. Get it if you can.”—The Wall Street Journal

 Say it with style—on paper or in person.

-From the author of Farnsworth’s Classical English Rhetoric, a manual for clear, forceful, unforgettable speech.
-Classical English Style explains why the best writing sounds that way, with more than 100 examples from Lincoln, Churchill, and other masters of the language.
+This book explains why the best writing sounds that way, with hundreds of examples from Lincoln, Churchill, and other masters of the language.
 Farnsworth shows how small choices about words, sentences, and paragraphs put force into writing and speech that have stood the test of time.
-A must for lovers of great English.
+This is must for anyone who wants to speak or write with clear, persuasive, enjoyable, unforgettable style.

 “An eloquent study of the very mechanisms of eloquence.”